This document is an English translation of the Finnish auditor’s report. Only the Finnish version of the report is legally binding.

 From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditor’s report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 Other reporting requirements

 Information on our audit engagement

-We were first appointed as auditors by the Annual General Meeting from the financial period ended in 31.12.2001 and our appointment represents a total period of uninterrupted engagement of 18 years.
+We were first appointed as auditors by the Annual General Meeting from the financial period ended in 31.12.2019.

 The Board of Directors and the Managing Director are responsible for the other information.
 The other information comprises the report of the Board of Directors and the information included in the Annual Report, but does not include the financial statements and our auditor’s report thereon.
 We have obtained the report of the Board of Directors and the Annual Report prior to the date of this auditor’s report.